Healthcare Degree Search

 It’s also important to remember that these are not “diagnostic tests.”
 Having an expert that can help you verify and interpret the raw data is crucial.
 In a study on DTC tests from a sample of 49 patients, researchers found “40 percent of variants in a variety of genes reported in DTC raw data were false positives.”
 The same study found that some variants that fell within the “increased risk” classification by the DTC (or by a third-party interpretation service) are actually considered as benign, common variants.

 The Guardian (July 2019) reported on a patient who was scheduled for a preventive breast-removal surgery after receiving DTC test results falsely suggesting she had a BRCA mutation.
 Thankfully, the surgery was canceled in the nick of time when one of England’s National Health Service labs determined the result was actually a false positive.

-“I have had patients come in and bring us test results and we will go through it.
-If it looks like there is something that there’s a concern, we recommend they get it verified in a clinical testing lab,” Dr. Cragun said.
+“I have had patients come in and bring us bad information and we will go through it.
+If it looks like there is something that there’s a concern [about], we recommend they get it verified in a clinical testing lab,” Dr. Cragun said.